 The policies established by the McKinney Urban Transit District (MUTD) Board provide transit services for seniors 65 years and over, individuals with disabilities and low-income individuals.

-The McKinney Urban Transit District (MUTD) consists of representatives from the cities of McKinney, Celina, Lowry Crossing, Melissa and Princeton.
-Prosper is eligible to participate in the MUTD but does not at this time.
+The McKinney Urban Transit District (MUTD) consists of representatives from the cities of McKinney, Celina, Lowry Crossing, Melissa, Princeton and Prosper.
 All MUTD meetings are subject to the Open Meetings Act.
-The city televises MUTD meetings on McKinney TV, which can be viewed on Spectrum Cable, Ch.
+The city televises MUTD meetings on its live feed, which can be viewed on Spectrum Cable, Ch.
 16 and AT&T U-Verse, Ch.
 99, or streamed online.
-McKinney Urban Transit District (MUTD).

 Uber and Lyft operate in McKinney.